-Established in 2015 during the Company's first full year of existence, the Company's annual and long-term incentive programs pay its named executive officers only if certain performance metrics (absolute and/or relative) are achieved.
+The Company's annual and long-term incentive programs pay its named executive officers only if certain performance metrics (absolute and/or relative) are achieved.
 Thus, two of the three components of an executive's pay at the Company are based on performance.